 We've grown accustomed to a certain type of sad news cycle: One year you hear a species is endangered, and soon after, there's another announcement that the endangered animal's gone extinct.
 That makes it all the more important to celebrate the success stories in wildlife preservation, and the newest one involves one of the rarest mammals in the United States: a tiny fox no larger than a housecat that weighs only 4 pounds (1.8 kilograms) when fully grown.

-Four of the six Catalina Islands off the coast of Southern California have been home to the island fox (Urocyon littoralis).
+Four of the six Channel Islands off the coast of Southern California have been home to the island fox (Urocyon littoralis).
 Starting In the late 1990s, the island fox population on Santa Cruz plummeted in the span of a decade by 95 percent, from 3,600 to fewer than 100 animals on all the islands combined.
-Subsequent to that near-total collapse, all four subspecies of island fox living on the Catalina Islands were placed on the endangered species list in 2004.
+Subsequent to that near-total collapse, all four subspecies of island fox living on the Channel Islands were placed on the endangered species list in 2004.
 But thanks to recent efforts by government and private organizations, more than 2,000 foxes now live on Santa Cruz alone, up from 55 in 2004.

 "It's remarkable to think that in 2004, these foxes were given a 50 percent chance of going extinct in the next decade.
 Yet here we are today, declaring three of the four subspecies recovered and the fourth on its way," said National Park Service director Dan Ashe in a press release.